covcom/304CEM/labs/08 Introduction to AngularJS/01 Introduction/README.md

 ### 2.4 Test Your Knowledge

+Work through the following tasks, use the _test suite_ to check your solutions work.

 1. The discount should double if the quantity is over 100, remove the pending status from the last spec and run the test suite, the last spec will fail.
 2. Modify the **model** to correctly apply this discount (all the tests will pass).
 3. Add a shipping field to the form and wire it up to the controller
 4. Write another test spec to check the shipping costs are being applied
 5. Wire up the controller and modify the calculation to return the correct total.

+## 3 Repeating Elements

+In this third, and final, task you will learn how AngularJS handles repeated elements such as lists and table cells using the [ng-repeat](https://docs.angularjs.org/api/ng/directive/ngRepeat) directive.
+Start by opening the `todo/index.html` script and identifying familiar AngularJS directives (covered in the previous tasks).
+Keep the console window open as you test the app.

+1. The form field uses the [ng-keydown](https://docs.angularjs.org/api/ng/directive/ngKeydown) directive.
+This detects every key press in the field and triggers the function in the controller.
+2. Notice the `<li>` element contains two directives.
+  - the [ng-repeat](https://docs.angularjs.org/api/ng/directive/ngRepeat) directive will run the `<li>` template once for each item in the `lists` array.
+  - within this loop the current lists item is stored in the `item` variable
+  - the `$index` variable contains the current array index
+  - the [ng-click](https://docs.angularjs.org/api/ng/directive/ngClick) directive calls the `delete() function` which is passed the `item` string as a parameter

+Now open the `js/todo.js` controller.

+1. The list items are being stored in an array declared at the top of the controller.
+2. The `$event` parameter is an object containing details of the event that was triggered.
+  - depending on the browser it will either have a `.which` or `.keyCode` property which returns an integer
+  - code 13 corresponds to the enter key.

+### 3.1 Test Your Knowledge

+Work through the following tasks, use the _test suite_ to check your solutions work.

+1. modify the controller to prevent duplicate items being added.
+2. implement the `delete()` function to delete list items when they are clicked

 ## 4 Challenge